When is the iPad Pro coming out? (Or should I say 'iPad Plus', to match the larger iPhone?)

-We hoped the iPad Pro might get a mention at the iPad Air 2 launch event, but no such luck; Apple fans were again disappointed when the iPad Pro didn't get a mention at the Apple Watch launch event (although we had predicted this!), and then again at WWDC 2015 in June.
-However, the latter did offer up lots of clues about the iPad Pro so it seems more likely than ever that the bigger, more powerful tablet is on the horizon.
+We hoped the iPad Pro might get a mention at the iPad Air 2 launch event, but no such luck; Apple fans were again disappointed when the iPad Pro didn't get a mention at the Apple Watch launch event, and then again at WWDC 2015 in June.
+However, the latter - with its revelation of powerful app-multitasking features that iOS 9 will bring to the iPad - did offer up lots of hints about the possibility of Apple launching a bigger, more powerful tablet in the future.

 Main sections in this article: